oa-333/elog/README.md

 Tokens may contain justification number, where positive means justify to the left,
 and negative number means justify to the right.
 For instance: ${level:6}, ${tid:-8}.

-In order to use some other formatting, the ELogFormatter may be derived.
+In order to use some other formatting scheme, the ELogFormatter may be derived, and the virtual method formatLogMsg() should be overridden.
 In addition, the list of special log field reference tokens understood by ELog may be extended by deriving from ELogFormatter
 and overriding the createFieldSelector() virtual method.
 A specialized field selector will be needed as well (see elog_field_selector.h).

 ### Filtering Log Messages

-By default, all messages are logged, but in some use cases, it is required to filter out some log messages.
+By default, all messages are logged, but in some use cases, it may be required to filter out some log messages.
 In general, the log level may be used to control which messages are logged, and this may be controlled at each log source.
 There are some occasions that more fine-grained filtering is required.
 In this case ELogFilter may be derived to provide more specialized control.

-Pay attention that log filtering may be applied at a global level, by calling:
+Pay attention that log filtering is usually applied at the global level, by the call:

     ELogSystem::setLogFilter(logFilter);